Discover Réunion : Gastronomy

 The classics of Reunionese cuisine

 Réunion cuisine is strongly influenced by both Indian and Chinese cuisine, and to a lesser extent by African and French influences.
-These include the unmistakable samoussas and bonbons-piment, small Cape pea puree fritters flavored with turmeric, cumin and chili pepper.
+These include the unmissable samoussas and bonbons-piment, small Cape pea puree fritters flavored with turmeric, cumin and chili pepper.
 They often take pride of place on local tables alongside bouchons, a Reunionese version of Chinese siu mai.
 These steamed bites are filled with meat, minced onion and spices.
 Eaten as they are, they can also be enjoyed in a "pain bouchon" sandwich, which can be enhanced with French fries, melted cheese and sauces.
-From France, pâtés resemble crispy turnovers, usually filled with pork stuffing with or without hot pepper.
+From France, pâtés resemble crispy turnovers, usually filled with pork stuffing with or without chili.
 Or, more simply, graton is fried pork rind, eaten like potato chips as an aperitif.

 Cabri massalé is one of the mainstays of Réunionese cuisine.
 Of Indian origin, this highly aromatic dish is made with goat's meat, tomato, onion and a host of spices.
 Cabri is sometimes replaced by pork, chicken, beef or fish.
 As in the West Indies, boucané refers to meat braised at a low temperature, taking on a unique smoky flavor.
 On Reunion Island, this is most often pork belly, which is then used in a curry.